z88kat/RC-4000/README.md

 npm run make
 ```

-This is not working for me.
+Eletron Forge working for me.
 I switched to electron-builder.

 ## Electron Builder

 Electron builder is used for packaging the application.
-It is configured in package.json.
+It is configured in package.json & electron-builder.json.

 ```
 npm run build
 cd dist
 ```